Cypriot nationality law: Independence and a tenuous republic

 Greek Cypriots wanted enosis (union with Greece) while Turkish Cypriots vehemently opposed this and favoured taksim (partition of the island).
-Each of these communities holds a strong affinity to Greece or Turkey but no particular attachment to the idea of a Cyprus detached from either culture.
+Each of these communities held a strong affinity to Greece or Turkey but no particular attachment to the idea of a Cyprus detached from either culture.
 Greek dissatisfaction with British rule led to open revolt in the 1950s during the Cyprus Emergency, which ultimately resulted in the 1959 London and Zürich Agreements and a multilateral accord between the UK, Greece, and Turkey on Cypriot independence in the following year.

 Cyprus became an independent republic on 16 August 1960, although Britain retained control of two military bases in Akrotiri and Dhekelia.
 The Constitution of Cyprus specified that the requirements for holding Cypriot citizenship after independence would be determined by Annex D of the Treaty of Establishment.
 Any CUKC born in Cyprus automatically acquired Cypriot citizenship on that date if they were ordinarily resident in the country at any time within the five years immediately preceding independence, as well as any person born overseas to a father who also became a citizen.
 CUKCs of Cypriot origin who had not resided in Cyprus during the five years before independence did not become Cypriot citizens and retained CUKC status.
 Former Ottoman subjects of Cypriot origin who had not become British subjects in 1914 were entitled to Cypriot citizenship on application, as well as widowed or divorced women who otherwise would have been married to Cypriot citizens.
 The Republic of Cyprus Citizenship Law later enacted by the House of Representatives in 1967 provides a full framework detailing citizenship requirements after that point.